aristanetworks/avd-workshops/workshops/cicd-basics.md

 ➜  workshops-avd git:(main) ✗
 ```

-We can see all three failures, please note that pre-commit hooks will try and fix errors if possible. pre-commit does not assume what our intent is with the YAML file, that fix is up to us. if you correct the indentation in the file and run pre-commit again, you will see all passes.
+We can see all three failures. pre-commit hooks will try and fix errors if possible.
+However, pre-commit does not assume what our intent is with the YAML file, that fix is up to us.
+If you correct the indentation in the file and rerun pre-commit, you will see all passes.

 ```yaml
           20: